 The causes for both a pterygium and a pinguecula are the same (exposure to the sun’s UV rays, exposure to sand, and dry eyes), but their respective developments and prognoses are different.
 In 1979, a study of people with pinguecula who live in the Arctic Circle clarified that a pinguecula and a pterygium are “two different disorders.”

 What Should I Do About Pinguecula?

-Healthline points out that there are rarely any long-term consequences of a pinguecula.
+There are rarely any long-term consequences of a pinguecula.
 They have been known to grow back after surgery, especially if the patient continues to expose their eyes to dust, sand, and UV rays.